toluaina/pgsync/README.md

 #### Why?

-At a high level, you have data in a Postgres database and you want to mirror it in Elasticsearch.
+At a high level, you have data in a Postgres database and you want to mirror it in Elasticsearch/Opensearch.
-This means every change to your data (***Insert***, ***Update***, ***Delete*** and ***Truncate*** statements) needs to be replicated to Elasticsearch.
+This means every change to your data (***Insert***, ***Update***, ***Delete*** and ***Truncate*** statements) needs to be replicated to Elasticsearch/Opensearch.
 At first, this seems easy and then it's not.
-Simply add some code to copy the data to Elasticsearch after updating the database (or so called dual writes).
+Simply add some code to copy the data to Elasticsearch/Opensearch after updating the database (or so called dual writes).
 Writing SQL queries spanning multiple tables and involving multiple relationships are hard to write.
 Detecting changes within a nested document can also be quite hard.
-Of course, if your data never changed, then you could just take a snapshot in time and load it into Elasticsearch as a one-off operation.
+Of course, if your data never changed, then you could just take a snapshot in time and load it into Elasticsearch/Opensearch as a one-off operation.

 PGSync is appropriate for you if:
-- [Postgres](https://www.postgresql.org) is your read/write source of truth whilst [Elasticsearch](https://www.elastic.co/products/elastic-stack) is your
+- [Postgres](https://www.postgresql.org) is your read/write source of truth whilst [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[Opensearch](https://opensearch.org/) is your
 read-only search layer.
 - You need to denormalize relational data into a NoSQL data source.
 - Your data is constantly changing.
-- You have existing data in a relational database such as [Postgres](https://www.postgresql.org) and you need a secondary NoSQL database like [Elasticsearch](https://www.elastic.co/products/elastic-stack) for text-based queries or autocomplete queries to mirror the existing data without having your application perform dual writes.
+- You have existing data in a relational database such as [Postgres](https://www.postgresql.org) and you need a secondary NoSQL database like [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[Opensearch](https://opensearch.org/) for text-based queries or autocomplete queries to mirror the existing data without having your application perform dual writes.
-- You want to keep your existing data untouched whilst taking advantage of the search capabilities of [Elasticsearch](https://www.elastic.co/products/elastic-stack) by exposing a view of your data without compromising the security of your relational data.
+- You want to keep your existing data untouched whilst taking advantage of the search capabilities of [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[Opensearch](https://opensearch.org/) by exposing a view of your data without compromising the security of your relational data.
 - Or you simply want to expose a view of your relational data for search purposes.

 #### How it works

-PGSync is written in Python (supporting version 3.7 onwards) and the stack is composed of: [Redis](https://redis.io), [Elasticsearch](https://www.elastic.co/products/elastic-stack), [Postgres](https://www.postgresql.org), and [SQlAlchemy](https://www.sqlalchemy.org).
+PGSync is written in Python (supporting version 3.7 onwards) and the stack is composed of: [Redis](https://redis.io), [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[Opensearch](https://opensearch.org/), [Postgres](https://www.postgresql.org), and [SQlAlchemy](https://www.sqlalchemy.org).

 PGSync leverages the [logical decoding](https://www.postgresql.org/docs/current/logicaldecoding.html) feature of [Postgres](https://www.postgresql.org) (introduced in PostgreSQL 9.4) to capture a continuous stream of change events.
 This feature needs to be enabled in your [Postgres](https://www.postgresql.org) configuration file by setting in the postgresql.conf file: